FelpHooks/XenForo-ClientDownload/README.md

 ## Installation

-Clone the repository using
+Clone the repository using:

 ```bash
 git clone https://github.com/FelpHooks/XenForo-ClientDownload
 ```

-Or download the script only, by using cURL or Wget and specifying the raw file URL
+Or download the script only, by using cURL or Wget and specifying the raw file URL:

 ```bash
 wget <Raw/URL/To/download_client.php>